-I've been told my whole life that reading was valuable and I've done so little of it in my life.
+I've been told my whole life that reading was valuable and yet I didn't start actively learning until I was 30.
 I read a little bit in school, and I read a little bit more college, and that's about it.
 I had read a few books for personal interest over the year and while rare, I really enjoyed most and found them valuable.
 I also always considered myself smart, and I liked being smart (as I thought).
 I would bet most people think they are smart, and they also like to be considered smart.
-Books help.
-A LOT.
+Books taught me how little I really knew.

 Trump: The Art of the Deal